synionnl/blog/docs/blog/bizdevops/living-documentation.md

 ### Bot answer question

-The bot will always answer every question together with a probabilty percentage (0-100%).
+The bot will always answer every question together with a probability percentage (0-100%).
 This percentage describes the chance that the answer is correctly answered:

 * 0%: the answer is not correct;
 * 100%: the answer is correct;